mohamedmahmoud345/mohamedmahmoud345/README.md

 ## 🚀 About Me

 I'm a passionate **Backend Developer** from Egypt, specializing in building robust and scalable server-side applications.
-Currently pursuing my B.Sc. in Computer Science with an expected graduation in 2026.
 I love solving complex problems and turning ideas into reality through clean, efficient code.

 - 🌱 I'm deepening my expertise in **ASP.NET Core**, **Design Patterns**, and **Microservices Architecture**
 - 💡 Passionate about **SOLID principles** and writing maintainable code